classgraph/classgraph/README.md

 * The `java.class.path` system property, supporting specification of the classpath using the `-cp` JRE commandline switch.
 * The standard Java `URLClassLoader`, and both standard and custom subclasses.
 (Some runtime environments override URLClassLoader for their own purposes, but do not set `java.class.path` -- FastClasspathScanner fetches classpath URLs from all visible URLClassLoaders.)
 * [Class-Path references](https://docs.oracle.com/javase/tutorial/deployment/jar/downman.html) in a jarfile's `META-INF/MANIFEST.MF`, whereby jarfiles may add other external jarfiles to their own classpaths.
 FastClasspathScanner is able to determine the transitive closure of these references, breaking cycles if necessary.
-* The JBoss/WildFly custom classloader mechanism.
+* The JBoss/WildFly classloader.
-* The WebLogic custom classloader mechanism.
+* The WebLogic classloader.
+* The OSGi Equinox classloader.
 * Eventually, the Java 9 module system [work has not started on this yet -- patches are welcome].

 [Note that if you have a custom classloader in your runtime that is not covered by one of the above cases, you can add your own [ClassLoaderHandler](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/scanner/classloaderhandler), which will be loaded from your own project's jarfile by FastClasspathScanner using the Java [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) framework, via an entry in [META-INF/services](https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/main/resources/META-INF/services/io.github.lukehutch.fastclasspathscanner.scanner.classloaderhandler.ClassLoaderHandler).]